Discover AMAYA Dubai: A culinary masterpiece in the heart of Dubai Mall

-Its prime location makes it an essential stop for travellers, shoppers, and residents alike, turning any meal into a special occasion
+Its prime location and best view make it an essential stop for travellers, shoppers, and residents alike, turning any visit into a special experience

+This iconic piece of art has been crafted by renowned artist Joseph Klibansky.

 Amaya’s breakfast menu offers something for everyone.
 Guests can indulge in a set menu for Dh169, perfect for a curated experience, or explore a variety of à la carte options featuring international favourites.
 Imagine starting your morning with freshly baked pastries, artisanal beverages, and a serene view of the Burj Khalifa.
 Breakfast timings cater to both early risers and weekend loungers: